twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap20%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 283 Cut down the whole forest (of lust), not a tree only!
 Danger comes out of the forest (of lust).
 When you have cut down both the forest (of lust) and its undergrowth, then, Bhikshus, you will be rid of the forest and free!

+   * - Cited from DLMBS [8]_
+     - | **DhP 283**
+       | Cut off the forest of passions, not just the single trees.
+From the forest, fear is born.
+       | Having cut off the forest and the undergrowth, be without the forest of passions, monks.
+[DLMBSFn-V283]_

 .. _Dhp284:

 .. list-table:: Dhammapada Dhp.
 284